 - 50 g dark chocolate, extra

-- Sift together the flour, corn flour, baking soda and salt.
+- In a medium bowl, sift together the flour, corn flour, baking soda and salt then whisk to combine.

 - Finally, add the choc chips and hazelnuts and give the mixture another mix on low until just mixed through.

-- Bake for around 18 minutes, turning the trays halfway through until golden on the edges.
+- Bake for around 18 minutes, turning the baking trays halfway through until golden on the edges.

 - Allow them to cool on the trays for a few minutes before using a spatula to help to transfer them to a cooling rack.
 Once cool, they will firm up and be crispy on the outside and chewy in the middle

 - Meet the extra chocolate and drizzle over the top then let them set before serving